Austin, Texas: Sports

-Covert Park, located on the top of Mount Bonnell, is a popular tourist destination overlooking Lake Austin and the Colorado River.
-The mount provides a vista for viewing the city of Austin, Lake Austin, and the surrounding hills.
-It was designated a Recorded Texas Historic Landmark in 1969, bearing Marker number 6473, and was listed on the National Register of Historic Places in 2015.

 The Austin Country Club is a private golf club located along the shores of the Colorado River, right next to the Pennybacker Bridge.
 Founded in 1899, the club moved to its third and present site in 1984, which features a challenging layout designed by noted course architect Pete Dye.

+Austin is set to host the BLAST.TV Austin Major, the 22nd Counter-Strike Major esports tournament, from June 9 to 22, 2025.

 Government

 City government

 Austin is administered by an 11-member city council (10 council members elected by geographic district plus a mayor elected at large).
 The council is accompanied by a hired city manager under the manager-council system of municipal governance.
 Council and mayoral elections are non-partisan, with a runoff in case there is no majority winner.
 A referendum approved by voters on November 6, 2012, changed the council composition from six council members plus a mayor elected at large to the current "10+1" district system.
 Supporters maintained that the at-large system would increase participation for all areas of the city, especially for those which had lacked representation from City Council.

 November 2014 marked the first election under the new system.
 The Federal government had forced San Antonio and Dallas to abandon at-large systems before 1987; however, the court could not show a racist pattern in Austin and upheld the city's at-large system during a 1984 lawsuit.
 In five elections between 1973 and 1994 Austin voters rejected single-member districts.

 Austin formerly operated its city hall at 128 West 8th Street.
 Antoine Predock and Cotera Kolar Negrete & Reed Architects designed a new city hall building, which was intended to reflect what The Dallas Morning News referred to as a "crazy-quilt vitality, that embraces everything from country music to environmental protests and high-tech swagger."
 The new city hall, built from recycled materials, has solar panels in its garage.
 The city hall, at 301 West Second Street, opened in November 2004.
 Kirk Watson is the current mayor of Austin, assuming the office for a second non-consecutive term on January 6, 2023.